Srikarmk/100-days-of-code-Srikar/README.md

 ✅Learnt a few functions from Open Cv

 Need to start making notes I'm really dumping stuff into my mind 😬

+## Day 65 of #100DaysOfCode

+✅Made a QR code project using Python
+✅Started learning about numpy library.

+To hell with all the college work , 1 more day to complete reviews and focus mode on 🥴.